 – Radio Equipment Directive, Article 3(3)(i)

-The said article requires that device manufacturers check every software which can be loaded onto the device regarding its compliance with applicable radio regulations (e.g. signal frequency and strength).
+The article requires that device manufacturers check all software which can be loaded onto the device regarding its compliance with applicable radio regulations (e.g. signal frequency and strength).
 Until now, the responsibility for compliance lay with users if they modified something, no matter if it was related to hardware or software.
 This shift of responsibility sounds convenient for users but in fact takes away the ability to control this important technology.
 It gives the device manfacturers the control over the choice of software which can run on their devices.

 By default, almost all devices which can send and receive radio signals fall under this directive.
 For instance, WiFi routers, mobile phones, bluetooth chips in computers, GPS receivers, and so-called "smart devices" in households.
 But the European Parliament asked the European Commission to adopt a so-called Delegated Act in which they define the classes of devices which shall fall under this regulation.

 In turn, the European Commission has installed an Expert Group, mostly consisting of member states' public agencies, to come up with recommendations.
 Unfortunately, as of June 2019, the majority of the group intends to make broad and diffuse device categories like "Software Defined Radio" and "Internet of Things" a subject of radio lockdown.

 First of all, the scope is immense.
 Radio devices are everywhere and increasingly many devices connect using wireless and mobile networks.
 The influence of this technology in our daily lives continously grows.
 Therefore, it is more important than ever to ensure that users are not restricted.
 But Article 3(3)(i) does not enforce only a certain security measurement, but drastically limits the control that customers have over the technology they own.

 For each of the following areas, we see a number of issues caused by Radio Lockdown, as we explain in the following.